<em>Calamagrostis</em>: planting, growing and care

 Calamagrostis acutiflora Karl Foerster - Feather Reed Grass

-This variety is a must-have, most widespread in gardens.
-Very decorative, with large clumps of green foliage turning golden in autumn, topped with panicles of light brown–bronze.
+This must-have variety, most widespread in gardens.
+It is very decorative, with large clumps of green foliage that turn golden in autumn, topped by panicles of light brown–bronze.
 It is also very hardy and easy to grow!

 • Flowering time July to October